 Particularly welcomes applications from persons with disabilities

-Interested candidates can send their resume with a cover letter to reach on or before the 3rd October 2022 to [email protected] indicating your full name and the job title (Early Child Development Technical Officer Level 1 ) in the subject line in your e-mail application.
+Interested candidates can send their resume with a cover letter to reach on or before the 29th of January 2023, to [email protected] indicating your full name and the job title (Early Child Development Technical Officer) Level 2 in the subject line in your e-mail application.
+Incomplete applications or applications received after the deadline will be disregarded.